fromiva/UrlShortcut/README.md

 Bundled dependencies are distributed under its own open licenses, please explore the corresponding original documentation.

+## Documentation

+In addition to this `README` file there is a number of special documentation files in the  [docs](./docs) folder:

+- [openapi.yaml](./docs/openapi.yaml): full OpenAPI specification for all the application endpoints
+- [TSL.md](./docs/TSL.md): instructions to configure the SSL/TSL encryption
+- [develop.md](./docs/develop.md): special notes for developers

 ## System requirements

 To run the application, the following preinstalled components are required: